-As our children return to school/campus, students, parents, and teachers look to lawmakers to pass laws to keep guns out of the hands of future active shooters.
+For several years, teachers have looked to Congress to pass laws to keep guns out of active shooters’ hands.
 But it’s not just those returning to academia that is calling for gun reform.
 It’s the average U.S. citizen that no longer feels safe attending public events in America.
-One solution up for debate, universal background checks for all gun purchases in the United States.
+One solution is up for debate, universal background checks for all gun purchases in the United States.

 - Gun Shows